 Read more about the Charity running this project.

 Mr Jean-Pierre Jouyet

 Cultural Counselor and Director of the Institut Français du Royaume-Uni

 Chairman of 'The Friends of the French Institute' Trust

 Mrs Caroline Drevait

-Development Assistant at the Institut français du Royaume-Uni
+Head of Development at the Institut Français du Royaume-Uni

 I am delighted to support the Institut français du Royaume-Uni as Patron of the Projet Lumière(s).
 It's a great initiative - fostering further cross-cultural exchange between France and the UK.